-- Guiding People & Systems through Change: Learn to use an integrated approach to initiate and support change and transition.
+- Guiding People and Systems through Change: Learn to use an integrated approach to initiate and support change and transition.
 Learn practical tools to help people adapt to change from an enterprise perspective.

 - Ethics: Develop knowledge of the meaning of Ethics in theory and application and define Ethics; differences between Ethics and Morals, identify SOV values and recognize potential conflicts of interest.

-- Process & Project Management: Establish process performance measurement systems.
+- Process and Project Management: Establish process performance measurement systems.
 Apply the improvement roadmap: DMAIC.
-Analyze a process for gaps, problems, and Opportunities for Improvement (OFIs)
+Analyze a process for gaps, problems, and Opportunities for Improvement (OFIs).

 - Change Management: Understand change management models and practically apply skills/framework for managing change.
 Examine roles within the change process.
 Apply models and tools to real examples in state government.

 - Informing and Influencing: Identify key criteria for informative speaking and persuasive speaking.
 Apply skills to simulated and real-life situations, incorporating principles, theories and techniques acquired in Day 1.
 Develop and deliver a persuasive speech that integrates the concepts and skills for speaking to influence.

 - Consulting Skills: Develop specific skills related to becoming consultants for VT public organizations.
 Learn the key steps in developing a consulting relationship and learn the key steps in developing the consulting project.

 - Concluding Seminar and Graduation: Review and identify accomplishments related to personal professional goals as established earlier in the program.
 Identify accomplishments and learning from consulting projects.
 Identify strategies for building on the VCPM experience after graduation.
 Assess strengths and areas for improvement in VCPM program.

 What is the Time Commitment?

 VCPM consists of approximately 30 classroom days and approximately ten hours per month of independent work over two years.
 In addition, the consulting project will require a substantial investment of time during the final year of the program.